 As we age, it’s normal for our years to begin to show on our faces.
 Here are a few signs of aging that develop due to the loss of hyaluronic acid, collagen and elastin over time.

 Fine Lines And Wrinkles

 Hyaluronic acid, collagen and elastin are what keeps the skin plump, firm and elastic.
-They give skin the density and bounce typical of a youthful complexion.
-As they degrade, the skin loses moisture, structural support and elasticity.
-It can’t bounce back from repetitive motions (like frowning and smiling) and begins to fold in on itself, causing creasing in the form of fine lines and wrinkles (hello, forehead lines).
+They give skin the density and bounce typical of a youtticity.
+It can’t bounce back from repetitive motions (like frowning and smiling) and beginshful complexion.
+As they degrade, the skin loses moisture, structural support and elas to fold in on itself, causing creasing in the form of fine lines and wrinkles (hello, forehead lines).

 As it loses strength, the skin also has greater difficulty defying the pull of gravity.
 Our skin starts to slacken and hang more loosely, especially around the lower face and neck.
 Eminence Organics International Trainer Brian Goodwin explains: “When the foundation slips, we see jowls form, loosening of the tissue around the eyes and an overall drooped appearance for the entire face.”